Cyanilux/URP_ShaderGraphCustomLighting/README.md

 - **Main Light Shadows**
   - Inputs : World Position (Vector3)
   - Outputs : Shadow Atten (Vector1)
+  - **Important Note : Will only work in an Unlit Graph if Shadow Cascades is 2 or higher on the URP Asset (possibly all URP assets in project).
+It will error with No Cascades / 1 Cascade.** See CustomLighting.hlsl for more information.
+(If you have troubles when building, try Build instead of Build And Run)
 - **Ambient** (uses per-pixel SampleSH, use add node to apply this.
 Alternatively use the Baked GI node instead of this one)
   - Outputs : Ambient (Vector3)
 - **Mix Fog** (applies fog to the colour, should be used just before outputting colour to master)